dotnet/docs/docs/fsharp/style-guide/index.md

 ## Read next

-The [F# Formatting Guidelines](formatting.md) provide guidance on how to format code so that it is easy to read
+The [F# Formatting Guidelines](formatting.md) provide guidance on how to format code so that it is easy to read.

 The [F# Component Design Guidelines](component-design-guidelines.md) is a comprehensive set of guidance for F# components such as libraries.